xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   4. [**Main.cpp**](https://github.com/akshshar/openr-xr/blob/openr20171212/openr/Main.cpp): Extended to accept new parameters for IOS-XR Service Layer IP address and port (reachable IP address in IOS-XR and configured gRPC port for service-layer).
 Further, it starts a Fibthrift thread that intializes the gRPC connection to IOS-XR and registers against a set of VRFs (**New**) for IPv4 and IPv6 operations.

-  5. [**Docker Build**](https://github.com/akshshar/openr-xr/tree/openr20171212/docker): As shown above, Open/R is spun up on IOS-XR as an application running inside a docker container.
+  5. [**Docker Build**](https://github.com/akshshar/openr-xr/tree/openr20171212/docker): As shown in the figure above, Open/R is spun up on IOS-XR as an application running inside a docker container.
 The [**Dockerfile**](https://github.com/akshshar/openr-xr/blob/openr20171212/docker/Dockerfile) is used to build Open/R with all its dependencies, along with the grpc, protobuf, and IOS-XR Service-Layer library inside an ubuntu 16.04 rootfs.
 The Dockerfile used is also shown below:

   <div class="highlighter-rouge">
   <pre class="highlight">